RenzWay/webpack-starter/README.md

 ## ⭐️ Don't Forget

+**This is not an official Webpack project.
+Made by community for learning purposes.**

 If you find this repo useful, don't forget to give it a ⭐️ on GitHub!

 ---